apostrophecms/docs/docs/major-changes.md

 ### `routes`

-You can create ordinary Express routes with `(req, req)` arguments too.
+You can create ordinary Express routes with `(req, res)` arguments too.
 There is no "extendRoutes" since Express routes do not lend themselves to that pattern.

 ### `handlers` and `extendHandlers`